dg1223/generative-ai_LLM/README.md

 ## ‘**Interfacing Ganga**’

-> The purpose of this challenge is to demonstrate that you can communicate with a Large Language Model in a programmatic way.
+> The purpose is to demonstrate that you can communicate with a Large Language Model in a programmatic way.
 >

 The most straightforward way to test this task is to run the corresponding unit test.
 If it passes, then the task is complete.